rreece/deep-learning-101/natural-language.md

     -   Bhargava, A., Witkowski, C., Shah, M., & Thomson, M. (2023).
 [What's the magic word?
 A control theory of LLM prompting](https://arxiv.org/abs/2310.04444).
 -   Scaling test-time compute
     -   See talks and work by Noam Brown in poker and other games.
+    -   Venktesh, V., Rathee, M., & Anand, A. (2025).
+[Trust but verify!
+A survey on verification design for test-time scaling](https://arxiv.org/abs/2508.16665).
 -   Limitations
     -    Shojaee, P. (2025).
 [The illusion of thinking: Understanding the strengths and limitations of reasoning models via the lens of problem complexity](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf).